Rules, Procedures and Forms

 • In the event that there are not two people available to assume the roles of Chairman and Timekeeper, one person may perform both roles.

-• Let the person at the Information desk know if you don’t have a Chairman or Timekeeper
+• Let the adjudicator know if you don not have a Chairman or Timekeeper

 Role of the Chairman

 • The Chairman collects the Chairman Sheets from the Information Desk.
 The Chairman fills out all the paperwork.
 The top sheet is kept by the Chairman and the next sheet goes to the Timekeeper.
 The rest of the sheets go to the Adjudicator.
-Make sure that the sheet to the Adjudicator is correctly filled in.
+Make sure that the sheet to the Adjudicator is correctly filled in with the First and Last Names of all speakers.
 They must also collect a speaker award and the Chairman’s Notices. (if applicable)

 Role of the Timekeeper